roman-mueller/puppet4-sandbox/README.md

 Notice: Applied catalog in 0.52 seconds
 ```

+PuppetDB also gets installed and started by default.
+The local port 8080 gets forwarded to the Vagrant VM to port 8080.
+So you can access the PuppetDB dashboard via http://127.0.0.1:8080/dashboard/index.html.
+All necessary keys get created when it starts for the first time.
+The puppetserver is configured to store reports in the DB, so you can start playing with that too right away.

 # Problems
 Sometimes puppetserver fails to start after the inital `vagrant up puppet`.
 This is because there is a timeout set to 120 seconds that is not configurable which sometimes is hit (https://tickets.puppetlabs.com/browse/SERVER-557).